jackjyq/fullstack_tutorial/ppm/README.md

 - Author: Jack Jiang
 - Date: Jul.
 2019

-ppm is a wrapper of python3, venv and pip which syntax is similar to npm.
+ppm is a wrapper of python3, venv and pip which syntax is similar to npm. the implementation is not important for this tutorial.

 ## Setup